difagume/PruneMate/README.md

 - 🌍 **Timezone aware** - Configure your local timezone
 - 🕒 **12/24-hour time format** - Choose your preferred time display
 - 🧹 **Selective cleanup** - Choose what to prune: containers, images, networks, volumes
+- 📊 **All-Time Statistics** - Track cumulative space reclaimed and resources deleted across all runs
 - 🔔 **Smart notifications** - Gotify or ntfy.sh support with optional change-only alerts
 - 🎨 **Modern UI** - Dark theme with smooth animations and responsive design
 - 🔒 **Safe & controlled** - Manual trigger option and detailed logging
-- 📊 **Detailed reports** - See exactly what was cleaned and how much space was reclaimed
+- 📈 **Detailed reports** - See exactly what was cleaned and how much space was reclaimed

 ---